Better Buy: Visa Inc. vs. MasterCard

 Yet both MasterCard and Visa have highlighted share repurchases over dividends.
 MasterCard spent $3.5 billion on buybacks in 2016, more than four times what it paid in quarterly dividend payouts.
 Visa has gone even further, buying back more than $7 billion in stock over the same time.
 When you incorporate stock buyback activity, Visa is friendlier to shareholders in returning capital to investors.

 Growth prospects and risks

 Dan Caplinger has no position in any stocks mentioned.
-The Motley Fool owns shares of and recommends PayPal Holdings, MasterCard, and Visa.
-Try any of our Foolish newsletter services free for 30 days.
-We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
+The Motley Fool owns shares of and recommends Mastercard and Visa.
 The Motley Fool has a disclosure policy.